jfpatrick/pyqt-tutorial/docs/source/fast/index.rst

 We will cover the current infrastructure for PyQt development at CERN, with special focus on the tools provided by BE/CO.

+.. note:: Remember that `the Acc-Py documentation <https://wikis.cern.ch/display/ACCPY/Accelerating+Python+Home>`_ is
+    always the only official resource regarding Acc-Py features.
+    If you have any trouble, please refer to their documentation first to make sure this page is not outdated.

 Is this tutorial for me?
 ------------------------